-The Transportation Disadvantaged Service Plan (TDSP) plays a significant role in the delivery of coordinated transportation disadvantaged services.
-The TDSP is developed by the Community Transportation Coordinator (Jacksonville Transportation Authority) and the local planning agency (TPO) under the guidance and approval of the Duval County Transportation Disadvantaged Local Coordinating Board (staffed by the TPO).
-The TDSP is required by the State Commission for the Transportation Disadvantaged (CTD).
+The Transportation Disadvantaged Service Plan (TDSP) is handled by the Northeast Florida Regional Council.
+The TDSP is required by the

+State Commission for the Transportation Disadvantaged (CTD).
 Updates to the plan must be submitted annually, with a major update required every five years.

-Notification and Participation: The Duval County Transportation Disadvantaged Coordinating Board serves as the stakeholder representatives who provide input and guide plan development.
-The Board includes representatives from social service organizations, citizens, advocates and systems users.
+Notification and Participation:The Northeast Florida Regional Council is responsible for all notification and participation activities.